LODSContent/All-MOC/AZ-400/AZ-400-LabSetup.md

 1. [] Make a note of the default organization name, and enter it in the text box below.

     >[!NOTE] Please use only the text string after the last trailing slash in the URL, not the entire URL.
-For example, if the organiztion name is dev.azure.com/LabUser-12345678a, enter only **LabUser-12345678a**.
+For example, if the organization name is dev.azure.com/LabUser-12345678a, enter only **LabUser-12345678a**.

     @lab.TextBox(OrgName)